shanjng/fs-bnb/README.md

 $ npm start
 ```

 If you are running the consumer/provider/admin app you must first run the API with the above command for full functionality.

+All SQL requests are with a local database.
+Set up the local database using a software like MySQL Workbench and change the configuration details in this file: ```./API/src/data-base/data-base.js```.
+The SQL conection variable will be updated throughout theh program.

 ## Built With